boazsegev/facil.io/CONTRIBUTING.md

 # How to Contribute

 Thank you for inquiring `facil.io`'s contribution guide.
-It's people like you and me, that are willing to share our efforts, that help make the world of open source development so inspiring and wonderful.
+It's people like you and me, that are willing to share our efforts, who help make the world of open source development so inspiring and wonderful.

 "Facil" comes from the Spanish word "easy", and this is embedded in `facil.io`'s DNA.